 “A bit of ivy can look nice on a tree, and some people really love the look.
 Regardless, once too much ivy is growing on your tree, you should remove it.
-Typically, that’s when ivy is starting to grow into the tree’s canopy,” said Kevin Sheehan of Davey’s Long Island, New York office.
+Typically, that’s when ivy is starting to grow into the tree’s canopy,” said district manager of Davey’s Long Island, New York office.

 At that point, ivy can begin to harm trees–especially English ivy since it’s fast growing and hard to control.
 Here’s why.